School Staff

 Teacher

-Masters of Education (Gifted Education), Bachelor of Education (Early Childhood), Bachelor of Arts (Visual Art and Creative Writing)
+HAT, Masters of Education (Gifted Education), Bachelor of Education (Early Childhood), Bachelor of Arts (Visual Art and Creative Writing)

 In 2017 I graduated from Flinders University with a double degree in Early Childhood Education and the Arts, majoring in Visual Art and minoring in Creative Writing.
 Whilst studying at Flinders University, I was awarded the Staff Prize in English and received multiple letters of commendation from the Chancellor for academic excellence.
 In 2014, I was also invited to become a member of the Golden Key International Honour Society, which is a not for profit organisation dedicated to recognising and supporting high scholastic achievement.